yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

     Working directory: /projappl/project_200xxxx/
     and finally "Launch" notebook

- 4. This may take for a while before seeing "Connect to Jupyter" button upon successful launching.
-Once Jupyter notebook is opened, navigate to your own $USER area (under /projappl/project_200xxxx/) where you have downloaded python notebook earlier.
-Finally, click on "explore_datascience.ipynb" to open a sample python notebook on your browser.
+ 4. This may take a while before seeing "Connect to Jupyter" button upon successful launching.
+Once Jupyter notebook is opened, navigate to your own $USER area (under /projappl/project_200xxxx/) where you have downloaded Python notebook earlier.
+Finally, click "explore_datascience.ipynb" to open a Python notebook on your browser.

 ###  Useful CSC documentation